-On June 26, 2022, Royal Decree Law 11/2022 was published in the BOE, adopting and extending certain measures established in response to the economic and social consequences of the war in Ukraine, addressing situations of social and economic vulnerability, and boosting the economic and social recovery of the La Palma island.
+Likewise, on June 26, 2022, Royal Decree Law 11/2022 was published in the Official State Gazette ("BOE" in its Spanish acronym), adopting and extending certain measures established in response to the economic and social consequences of the war in Ukraine, addressing situations of social and economic vulnerability, and boosting the economic and social recovery of the La Palma island.

-Said Royal Decree Laws establish that the exemption for tax on the value of electric energy production for the installations that produce and deliver electricity to the electricity system will exceptionally be extended to 2022.
-Consequently, calculation of the tax base and the regulated payment installments must be modified in accordance with tax legislation.
+Said Royal Decree Laws established that the exemption would exceptionally be extended with respect to the tax on the value of electric energy production ("TVEEP") for the installations that produce and deliver electricity to the electricity system in 2022.
+For these purposes, it was necessary to modify the calculation of the tax base and the regulated payment installments in accordance with tax legislation.

-Thus, in order to calculate the payment installments corresponding to the four quarters of 2022, the value of electric energy produced and dispatched to the electricity system during 2022 will be zero euros.
+Thus, in order to calculate the payment installments corresponding to the four quarters of 2022, the value of electric energy produced and dispatched to the electricity system during said periods was zero euros.